|File Size||9.23 KB|

 # are met:

-and since we are meeting the conditions of keeping the copyright notices and other terms, you can download the file (version 1.2) here by subscribing to this service.
+and since we are meeting the conditions of keeping the copyright notices and other terms, you can download the file (version 1.3) here by figuring out how to download from this service.

 2) Prepare the Computer